meesokim/opengl-tutorial-proofread/beginners-tutorials/tutorial-5-a-textured-cube/index.markdown

 unsigned char * data;
 ```

-We now have to actually open the file
+We now have to actually open the file for reading.
+It's a binary file, not a text file, hence the "rb" mode.

 ``` cpp
 // Open the file